SUPPORT & CLINICS

 Join these groups to share ideas, information, and resources.
 Support groups can help you feel connected to the broader Sjogren's community.

-r that they do not substitute for medical advice.
+Please remember that they do not substitute for medical advice.
 Use your own judgement when deciding what is useful to you.

 Overall, I find the participants wise and generous.
-They inspire me to continue working on Sjogren's Advocate
+They inspire me to continue working on Sjogren's Advocate.

 Smart Patients (www.smartpatients.com/sjogrens)